 How Private Investigators and Funders Work Together to Deliver Value to Clients

-TOPICS: Asset Tracing
+TOPICS: Asset recovery

 In this edition of Vannin Capital’s In Conversation Series, Managing Directors Alexandra Dosman and Alan Guy from Vannin Capital speak to Mintz Group Partner Ian Casewell to unearth the true efficiencies that both private investigators and third party funders bring to the dispute resolution process.